Trent Johnson: California

 Johnson served as the Deputy Analyst and Director of Player Development at Cal from 2019 to 2021.

 Cal State Northridge

 Following Mark Gottfried and his staff being placed on leave, Johnson was named the interim head coach of the Matadors.
 After the season, Cal State Northridge removed the "interim" tag and officially named Johnson the seventh head coach in school history.
+On March 30, 2023, Johnson announced his resignation as head coach of the program.